aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 - [Renders drawing object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderDrawingObject).
 - [Renders math object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderMathObject).

-You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL.
+You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+The following example demonstrates how to make calls to Cloud API with cURL.

 **Case 1**: Render a page of the document in BMP format: